 If having children in bed with you isn't working out, for whatever reason, you might have to help your child through feelings that are keeping them so close.
-(I blogged about this in detail in Why I Helped My Daughter Feel Safe To Fall Asleep Alone.)

 A good way to do this is building up their sense of safety and strong connection.
 If you need to build connections before bed, here's a fun way to do it – an amazing bedtime game I call ‘The Bed Door.’